 Source: Allied Market Research – Personal Finance Software Market Overview

-The mobile market segment includes personal financial management (PFM) apps.
+The mobile market segment includes a financial data management platform and personal financial management (PFM) apps.
 These applications help users track their expenses and make smart financial decisions.
 According to GlobalData, 61% of bank customers find personalized recommendations on financial management useful.
 Chances are, the demand for PFM applications, similarly to the demand for robo-advisors, will only grow.

 Here’s why you have to build a personal finance assistant with AI

 The idea of creating an AI assistant is not new for FinTech.
 We’ve seen AI technology successfully implemented in modern robo-advisors and chatbots for banking.
 Now, AI is transforming personal financial management.
-The technology is gaining popularity because it does what most simple budgeting apps can’t.
+AI apps for finance management are gaining popularity because it does what most simple budgeting apps can’t.
 An AI assistant not only tracks expenses but also learns from a user’s spending behavior, which means it can predict the user’s actions and make useful recommendations.
+Plus, the technology offers new ways on how to reduce false positives in machine learning and AI-processed payments.

 The industry is moving from addressing customers’ needs retrospectively to anticipating them using AI.